colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 ## trust

 We have limited lifespan which by induction, means that we have limited experience.
 Thus, our understanding of our world is capped by our lives.
 In order for us to make decisions and just be the social species that we are, we have to form trust.
-We have to determine exactly what sort of people are trustworthy.
-For many people, this means people that are like them.
+We have to determine exactly what sort of people and information is trustworthy.
+For many people, this means people that are like them and content that matches their belief patterns.
 Given that kids are very much influenced by their parents (which I think Girard overbroadens to the whole of society) and the fact that people seek people like them, it is highly likely that everyone will form this bubble or echo chamber.
 For more on this, you can see Nicky Case's (and Vi Hart's) [Parable of the Polygons](https://ncase.me/polygons/).

 ## our models for understanding suck